thoughtspot/cs_tools/CONTRIBUTING.md

 1. Fork the CS Tools [git repository][repo-master].
 2. Write the code for your feature.
-    - if you're writing Python code, [set up a virtual environment][repo-hack-venv].
+    - if you're writing Python code, set up a virtual environment
 3. Ensure basic tests work.
-4. Create a Pull Request against the [dev][repo-dev] branch of CS Tools.
+4. Create a Pull Request against the [dev][repo-dev] branch of CS Tools

 ## Pull requests are always welcome
 Not sure if that typo is worth a pull request?
 Found a bug and know how to fix it?
 Do